EDIT: THERE IS A NEW AND BETTER TUTORIAL HERE… CHECK IT OUT!

 I set the lighting angle around -44 degrees because I like when the shadows are cast toward the upper left.
 Most of the time, I set my shadow’s blending mode to LINEAR BURN.
 I like this setting because the shadow will pick up the color of the layer(s) beneath it.
 Shadows in real life are not all black.
 Linear burn does not always work well though.
 You’ll notice that on very dark shades (like black or navy blue), the shadow will be really strong.
 You can change the blend mode to find something that works better or take the opacity of the shadow way down.
 Other colors can be a little tricky too (like pastel yellow).
 So, just use these styles as a starting point and tweak them as needed for each page you do.
 There is no “one size fits all” when it comes to shadows!

-So, here are some elements that I applied these styles to.
-I used the bulky style for the flower and the shell, the paper/low style for the paper waves, the string shadow on the string, and the “smaller elements” shadow on the sea star. (some of the screenshots are clickable to give you a better view!)
+So, here are some elements that I applied these styles too.
+I used the bulky style for the flower and the shell, the paper/low style for the paper waves, the strong shadow on the string, and the “smaller elements” shadow on the sea star. (some of the screenshots are clickable to give you a better view!)

 Lookin’ pretty good… but let’s take this further.
-String is really popular right now, so I’ll show you how I do string shadows.
+The string is really popular right now, so I’ll show you how I do string shadows.
 So, I have the drop shadow style applied to the string element.
-Next I’m going to put the shadow on its own layer.
+Next, I’m going to put the shadow on its own layer.
 Simply right click on the fx icon next to the layer in the layers palette and select “Create layer.”
 The shadow will now be on the layer below the element.

 Now I want to warp the shadow so the string looks like it’s lifting off the page in some areas, but keep some of the string close to the page.
 Select the element’s shadow and hit CTRL+T to put it in Transform mode.
 Then click the Warp Tool icon along the toolbar at the top (see screenshot below) or go to EDIT>TRANSFORM>WARP.